dgroomes/react-playground/README.md

   functionality, but I had already ported it to a standalone project: <https://github.com/dgroomes/github-pages-dynamic-viewer>
   and I did this because I want to focus specifically on "React/JSX the CDN way" which is already enough to demo in a single subproject.
+* [ ] Consider bringing back the core content of `flat-ui` but use React Table or a viable/idiomatic alternative, if it would make a useful reference.